cklim83/launch_school/notes/04_ls170_171/12_urls.md

 | Unreserved | `-_.~` | Text strings |
 | Reserved | `!*'();:@&=+$,/?%#[]` | Control characters and/or Text strings|

-Characters that requires encoding if we want to include it in an URL are:
+The three reasons to encode a character in an URL are:
-- Characters **not in** list of allowable characters above
+- They have no corresponding character within the standard ASCII character set i.e. **not in** list of allowable characters above
   - e.g. foreign language characters `上海中國`
+- The use of the character is unsafe because it may be misinterpreted, or even possibly modified by some systems.
+  - e.g. `%` is unsafe because it can be used for encoding other characters.
-- Reserved characters that we want to use literally i.e. use without its special meaning
+- The character is reserved for special use within the URL scheme but that we want to use literally i.e. use without its special meaning
   - e.g. we want to use the string "`time+space`" rather than its special meaning where `+` is interpreted as space i.e. `time space`

 To encode, we replace the character with `%` and a two-character hex value corresponding to their UTF-8/[ASCII](https://www.asciitable.com/) character.
 Common encoded characters: